 The SWPPP shall be submitted and reviewed by the City prior to application for said permit.

 Erosion and sediment BMP’s used for construction activities, listed on the SWPPP and sediment and erosion control plans shall protect water quality, reduce the discharge of pollutants, and control waste such as, but not limited to soils, sediment, oils, discarded building materials, concrete truck washout, chemicals, litter and sanitary waste that may cause adverse impact to water quality.

+Each application shall be accompanied by:

+A stormwater pollution prevention plan (SWPPP) providing for erosion and sediment control and stormwater management during the land disturbing activity and after the activity has been completed meeting the requirements of Stormwater General Permit for Construction Activities permit.

+Post Construction Landscaping and stabilization requirements.
+Any area of land from which the natural vegetative cover has been either partially or wholly cleared by development activities shall be revegetated according to a schedule approved by the City Engineer.
+The following criteria shall apply to revegetation efforts:

+Stabilization must occur as required in the Storm Water General Permit for Construction Activities Permit.

 Section 5.
 Storm water System Operation and Maintenance